damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 default value : 3

 id_token C8: The iat Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.The acceptable range is Client specific.

-### resource

-default value : ''

-For some oidc, we require resource identifier to be provided along with the request.

 ### storage